Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 What insurance do I need when I buy out my lease?

-When buying out a lease, you should remove the leasing company from your policy and add your lender as a lienholder if you're financing the buyout.
-You'll then want to reassess your coverage levels — you may no longer need gap insurance (depending on what you owe) and may have more flexibility with your deductibles and liability limits.
-Contact your insurer as soon as the title transfers.
+When buying out a lease, you should remove the leasing company from your policy as an additional insured and list yourself as the owner.
+If you're financing the buyout, add your new lender as a lienholder and reassess whether gap insurance is still needed based on what you owe versus the car's current market value.
+You'll also gain more flexibility with your deductibles and liability limits, which could lower your premium.
+Contact your insurer as soon as the title transfers so your policy accurately reflects your new ownership status.

 Can I drop full coverage on a leased car to save money?

 No. Leasing companies contractually require comprehensive and collision coverage for the entire lease term to protect their asset.
-Dropping below required limits puts you in breach of your lease agreement and could result in force-placed insurance, which is far more expensive.
-Your only real options for saving on a leased car's insurance are shopping around for better rates or raising your deductible to the maximum the lease allows.
+Dropping below required limits puts you in breach of your lease agreement and could result in force-placed insurance, which typically costs 2–10x more than a standard policy.
+Your best options for saving on a leased car's insurance are shopping around for better rates, raising your deductible to the maximum the lease allows, or bundling policies for a multi-policy discount.
+See our guide on liability vs. full coverage costs to understand the price difference.

 How do I switch insurance when going from owning a car to leasing one?

 Contact your insurer before the lease begins to ensure your coverage meets the lessor's requirements.
-You'll likely need to increase your liability limits, confirm comprehensive and collision are active, lower your deductible if required, and provide proof of insurance that names the leasing company.
+You'll likely need to increase your liability limits to at least 100/300/50, confirm comprehensive and collision are active, lower your deductible if required, and provide proof of insurance naming the leasing company as an additional insured.
 Most insurers can make these adjustments quickly — sometimes same-day — so you're never caught with inadequate coverage at the start of a lease.
+See our full guide on car insurance for leased vehicles for a complete checklist.

 Compare Car Insurance Rates in Ohio